-Description and principle of operation of the seats
+Description and operating principle of the seats

 0